If there's once thing that we knew for sure since the very beginning, it's that ethical production was a non-negotiable.

 Ethical production is an ongoing job.
 Every day we are finding new ways to reduce waste, be more aware, try a bit harder.
 It's a promise we made ourselves and it's a promise we make to you.

 Our fabric is a viscose rayon which is a natural fibre that's been treated in a fully compliant, accredited mill.
+This breathable fibre is made from regenerated wood pulp – a manmade renewable plant material that is a natural cellulose-based raw fibre with a silk-like aesthetic and an incredibly soft drape.

 Unlike many textile manufacturers, our mill produces in an environmentally safe way to ensure that they continue to meet the accreditation criteria.
 All dyes are disposed of safely in the manufacturing process and they have strict regulations around their water usage.